SteffenMauceri/Proposal_Analyzer/README.md

 *   **PDF Proposal Upload**: Upload a proposal document in PDF format.
 *   **Question Answering**: Ask questions about the content of the proposal.
-*   **Expert Reviewer Feedback**: Generates qualitative feedback on the proposal's strengths and weaknesses, simulating an expert reviewer's perspective.
+*   **Spell Checker**: Performs spelling and grammar checking on the proposal text.
+It is optimized to handle text extracted from PDFs, which may contain artifacts like hyphenation errors.
-*   **PDF Export**: Bundles all analysis results into a comprehensive, downloadable PDF report.
+*   **Expert Reviewer Feedback**: Generates feedback on the proposal from the perspective of an expert reviewer, highlighting strengths and weaknesses.

-This tool is designed to be modular, allowing for the easy addition of new analysis services in the future.
+*   **Export to PDF**: The analysis results can be downloaded as a PDF report.

 ## Setup and Usage